This Midwest Town Feels Like a Trip to Old Europe

-Less than an hour southeast of Des Moines, Pella is one of the best slices of Europe you’ll find stateside.
-(And the flight sure is a lot cheaper and shorter than its Dutch counterpart.)
-The town’s massive gardens, historic architecture, cuisine, festivals, and events all come Dutch-inspired, making the city today a true “Pella,” a name that refers to a biblical city of refuge.
-Step foot here, and you’ll have a hard time arguing otherwise.
+Less than an hour southeast of Des Moines, Pella, Iowa, is one of the best slices of Europe you’ll find stateside.
+(And the flight is a lot cheaper and shorter than its Dutch counterpart.)
+Everything here from the historic architecture to the food and festivals all take on a Dutch theme, making the city a true “Pella,” a name that refers to a biblical city of refuge.
+Walk around here and you’ll have a hard time arguing otherwise.

-When you get into Pella, do two things: grab a banketletter pastry—”Dutch letters” to us Americans—at Vander Ploeg Bakery or Jaarsma Bakery, both Dutchin’ it up since the 1800s.
+When you get into Pella, grab a banketletter (S-shaped pastry filled with almond paste that’s traditionally eaten in December) at Vander Ploeg Bakery or Jaarsma Bakery, both Dutchin’ it up since the 1800s.
 (You could also go for a strudel or a four-dozen sampler, delivered to wherever you’re staying.)
-Then ask around about how the town came to be so itself.
-The locals all know: In the 1840s, around 700–800 Dutch immigrants made their way to central Iowa, in an attempt to escape religious persecution.
+Then, ask around about how the town came to be so itself.
+The locals all know: In the 1840s, around 700–800 Dutch immigrants made their way to central Iowa in an attempt to escape religious persecution.
 You’ll probably get the lowdown and then some, and maybe even in Pella Dutch, a dialect based on South Guelderish.
 Many descendants of the original townspeople still live in Pella, and they wear their heritage with pride.

-After your Dutch letter is long gone, stroll down Franklin Street to the Vermeer Windmill, the tallest working grain windmill in the US, shipped directly from The Netherlands.
+After your Dutch letter is long gone, stroll down Franklin Street to the Vermeer Windmill, the tallest working grain windmill in the US, brought in directly from The Netherlands.
 Take the guided tour and you’ll learn about how some old-school windmills grind grain or spices, while others drain water to keep land from flooding.
 When you’re done, climb up to the observation deck for a bird’s-eye view of Little Holland.